mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-types.md

 You can use the {% include ltr/comp.html uuid='82523911' %} component to edit existing families as well.
 Just pass the appropriate template and family name, the new geometry, and the {% include ltr/comp.html uuid='82523911' %} component automatically finds the existing family, replaces the content and reloads the family into the Revit model.
 Make sure the *OverrideFamily* is set to `True` and *OverrideParameters* is set appropriately to override the family parameters if needed.

 ![]({{ "/static/images/guides/revit-families16.png" | prepend: site.baseurl }})

+## Creating new Family Templates

+Revit comes with a series of Revit Family Template (.RFT) files.
+These contain the necessary basic defaults to create loadable families for specific categories.
+Interestingly many of the most popular categories do not have templates built for them.
+Examples of these categories would be Walls, Roofs, Floors, Windows, HardScape, etc. It is possible to create family templates and create loadable Families in these popular Categories by following the steps below.
+A list of Default Templates and Categories that will support customer RFT files is listed in [this spreadsheet](https://docs.google.com/spreadsheets/d/1l8koAQtsz0o9iK80gmpC0HqSAFqpqAb0rKYdXcQkBWE/edit?usp=sharing).

+The steps to create a new family template:

+ 1. Create in-place component using the needed category.  i.e. Stairs
+ 1. Draw an object
+ 1. Group that object
+ 1. Right-click on the Group and Save Group.
+ 1. Save that file and an RFA file.
+ 1. Open the RFA and delete any objects in it.
+ 1. Save
+ 1. Rename the RFA as an RFT using File Explorer.
+ 1. Use the RFT to create a new family in New component family.